Omaha System Board of Directors

 bowles@nursing.upenn.edu

-Kathy is a Professor and van Ameringen Chair in Nursing Excellence at the University of Pennsylvania School of Nursing.
+Kathy is a Professor and van Ameringen Chair in Nursing Excellence at the University of Pennsylvania School of Nursing, and VP and Director of the Center for Home Care Policy & Research at VNS Health.
 She co-founded RightCare Solutions in 2011, a software company based on her team's research on decision support for post-acute care referrals.
-Kathy has served on many national committees and workgroups to advance the care of older Americans.
-She was appointed to the National Institute of Nursing Research (NINR) Advisory Council and delivered the 2016 NINR Director's Lecture.
-She is a fellow in the American Academy of Nursing and the American College of Medical Informatics, a member of the American Nurses Association (ANA), and a member of Sigma Theta Tau International Honor Society and International Nursing Research Hall of Fame.
+She is a Fellow in the American Academy of Nursing and the American College of Medical Informatics, and a member of Sigma Theta Tau International Honor Society and International Nursing Research Hall of Fame.
+In 2024, Kathy was elected to the National Academy of Medicine and the New York Academy of Medicine.
+Also in 2024, she and her team obtained a new ICD-10 code for sepsis survivors.

-Kathy conducted the first Omaha System study in acute care, has published numerous articles and chapters about the Omaha System, and is co-author of Chapter 5, Use of the Omaha System in Research, for the next Omaha System book.
-Kathy enjoys teaching her students about the Omaha System and most recently has engaged teams in using the Omaha Systems terms in natural language processing studies.
+Initially introduced to the Omaha System in 1993, Kathy conducted the first Omaha System study in acute care, has published numerous articles and chapters about the Omaha System, and is co-author of Chapter 5, Use of the Omaha System in Research, for the next Omaha System book.
+Most recently, Kathy has engaged her doctoral students in using the Omaha System’s terms in natural language processing studies.
 She has served on the Omaha System Board of Directors since 2001.
-Kathy received the first Omaha System Excellence in Research Award during the 2011 Omaha System International Conference.
-She was honored with the Senior Methodologist Award at the 2017 Omaha System Partnership business meeting and has spoken at the Omaha System International Conference 11 times.
+Kathy received the first Omaha System Excellence in Research Award in 2011.
+She was honored with the Senior Methodologist Award at the 2017 Omaha System Partnership meeting and has spoken at the Omaha System International Conference 11 times.

 Jeana M. Holt, RN, PhD, DNP, FNP-BC, APNP